-Link to UCC calendar Marks Maxima: 100 per 5 credit module; 200 per 10 credit module.
+Link to UCC calendar Martin Marks Maxima: 100 per 5 credit module; 200 per 10 credit module.
 Total Marks 600 Distribution Distribution of marks and assessment details for individual modules are contained in the of Marks: Book of Modules (www.ucc.ie/modules/) Pass Standard (module level): The pass standard for each module is 40%.
-Special Requirements for individual modules, if any, are detailed in the Book of Modules Pass and Progression Standard To pass year 2 of the MSc in Freshwater Quality Monitoring and Assessment. (programme level): To pass year 2 a student must achieve at least 40% in each of the taught modules to the value of 30 credits and attain an overall aggregate of 50% across the 60 credits from year 1 and 2.
+Special Requirements for individual modules, if any, are detailed in the Book of Modules Pass and Progression Standard To pass year 2 of the MSc in Freshwater Quality Monitoring and Assessment. (programme To pass year 2 a student must achieve at least 40% in each of the taught modules to the level): value of 30 credits and attain an overall aggregate of 50% across the 60 credits from year 1 and 2.
 Similarly, students who achieve the aggregate pass of 50% across the 60 credits from years 1 and 2 are eligible to proceed to year 3 of the MSc in Freshwater Quality Monitoring and Assessment.
-Exit Award: Postgraduate Diploma in Students who pass all taught modules but fail to achieve the aggregate of 50% will exit the programme and be awarded a Postgraduate Diploma in Freshwater Quality Monitoring and Assessment Freshwater Quality Monitoring and Assessment Students do opt not to progress to year 3 of the MSc in Freshwater Quality Monitoring and Assessment be exit with a Postgraduate Diploma in Freshwater Quality Monitoring and Assessment Honours: Students are eligible for the award of honours on the basis of the marks achieved over the autumn and winter supplemental exams.
+Exit Award: Students who pass all taught modules but fail to achieve the aggregate of 50% will exit the Postgraduate Diploma in programme and be awarded a Postgraduate Diploma in Freshwater Quality Monitoring and Assessment Freshwater Quality Students do opt not to progress to year 3 of the MSc in Freshwater Quality Monitoring and Monitoring and Assessment Assessment be exit with a Postgraduate Diploma in Freshwater Quality Monitoring and Assessment Students are clicible for the sward of hencurs on the basis of the marks achieved over the Honours: Students are eligible for the award of honours on the basis of the marks achieved over the autumn and winter supplemental exams.
 The award of honours will be an aggregated mark to value of 60 credits taken over year one and two.
 Note: For rules governing the award of honours at the Winter Supplemental Examinations and/or in a Repeat Year, please see under 'Supplemental Examinations' and/or 'Repeat Year Examination' below.